Advising Tips and Answers to FAQ

 Find how many credits a student has completed

-Go to Navigate and in the student´s home page, you will find Total Credits Earned and Credit completion % at this institution.
-This will be on the second ruler (the wide one).
+Go to Navigate and in the student's home page, you will find Total Credits Earned and Credit completion % at this institution.
+This will be on the second ruler gray bar on the student's Overview page.

 You may also find this information for your advisees in DegreeWorks.
 Advisors may find DegreeWorks in MyGoucher, under MyGoucher Links.